 FIRE PROTECTION

+Effective Date: 01/01/2021

+PROGRAM APPLICABILITY: IMC 2600 App B

 88055-01 INSPECTION OBJECTIVES

-The objective of this procedure to provide requirements and guidance for operational status material condition of fire protection systemsmeet
+The objective of this procedure is to provide inspection requirements and guidance for U.S. Nuclear Regulatory Commission (NRC) inspectors to determine whether the operational status, material condition and design of fire protection systems at fuel cycle facilities meet the applicable requirements in NRC regulations and the facility’s license.

 88055-02 INSPECTION REQUIREMENTS AND GUIDANCE

+02.01 Selection of Inspection Samples.

+Inspection Requirements

+Select a sample of structures, systems, and components in risk-significant areas/processes to verify compliance with the fire protection requirements applicable to the facility and as identified in this IP.

+Select a sample of licensee activities that support the implementation of the fire protection program (e.g., audits, drills, procedure changes, etc.) to verify compliance with the requirements applicable to the facility.
+The inspectors must select a fire brigade drill or training (e.g., burn building training, fire response simulation) for observation at least once within two inspection periods (four years) in order to complete the procedure (See Section 02.06).

+Inspection Guidance

 The selection of fire protection features to be reviewed depends on the specifics of each licensee’s program.
-Fire protection requirements for licensees greatly because of the significant differences in operations at fuel cycle facilities and thus any safety or security impact from fire.
-Therefore, the should, as part of inspection preparation, review fire protection program documentation specific for the licensee to be inspected.
-This review should include a review of changes to the program since the last inspection.
-Specific requirements are documented in the regulations, the license, the Safety Analysis Report (SAR), the Integrated Safety Analysis (ISA), licensee policies and procedures, or Fire Hazards Analysis (FHA).
+Fire protection requirements for licensees differ greatly because of the significant differences in operations and licensing bases at fuel cycle facilities and thus any safety or security impact from fire.
+Therefore, the inspectors should, as part of inspection preparation, review fire protection program documentation specific for the licensee to be inspected.
+This review should include a review of changes to the program and site since the last inspection.
+Specific requirements are documented in the regulations, the license, the Safety Analysis Report (SAR), the Integrated Safety Analysis (ISA), the building code(s) of record, licensee policies and procedures, or Fire Hazards Analysis (FHA).

-In addition, in preparation for the inspection, the should discuss with the project and resident inspection staff, where applicable, any fire protection equipment availability or reliability problems (such as recurring failures or failures resulting in reportable events) the licensee has experienced since the last inspection.
+In addition, in preparation for the inspection, the inspectors should discuss with the project inspectors and resident inspection staff, where applicable, the site’s fire protection program, and any fire protection equipment availability or reliability problems (such as recurring failures or failures resulting in reportable events) the licensee has experienced since the last inspection that could impact risk-significant operations.
+The inspectors should use the ISA Summary or other safety analysis to determine the risk-significant operations.
+The inspectors should also consult the site’s Focus Area Matrix and past inspection reports to ensure that all areas and major systems are inspected on a periodic basis.
+The inspector should use this information for the selection of plant areas containing safety controls and items relied on for safety (IROFS) that will be toured during the inspection to assess the design and material condition of fire protection equipment, systems, and features, and check their operational lineup and readiness.

+Additionally, non-IROFS systems relied on to support a regulatory function, such as emergency preparedness, or protecting required security equipment or the criticality accident alarm system may be subject to NRC requirements as well.
+The inspectors may decide that it is appropriate to apply inspection time to those areas based on their risk or regulatory significance.